 Tips for all companies: Experiment and try out different wording in your emails.
 See what works best.

-To stay transparent, companies should also let our review community know if they're offering incentives for reviews.
+To stay transparent, companies should let our review community know if they're offering incentives for reviews.
 They can do this by sending our Compliance Team an email (email@example.com).
 See more here (under best practice 3).

 3. Embed a link in your current emails